What Is The Best Crew Cab Van To Buy In 2025?

 If you need as much load space as possible, the Ford Transit is the best crew cab van option for you.
 They’re big, powerful and make for the perfect utility vehicle for environmental engineering services and other tough jobs.

-With fold-away seating to allow up to 3.5 cubic metres of load space, its flexibility makes it a very strong choice – especially if you can get away with a smaller-sized vehicle.
-If you like the design of Citroen’s Berlingo but need something slightly bigger, PSA’s medium-sized offering in the Peugeot Expert or Vauxhall Vivaro could be worth looking into.
+With fold-away seating to allow up to 3.9 cubic metres of load space, its flexibility makes it a very strong choice, especially if you can get away with a smaller-sized vehicle.
+If you like the design of Citroen’s Berlingo but need something slightly bigger, the Citroen Dispatch could be worth looking into.

 Payload

-Payload can be an important factor if you plan on transporting heavy goods or machinery.
-Alternatively, if you plan to use your crew van on family getaways, being able to carry a whole manner of camping equipment, bikes etc. can also be handy.
+It can be an important factor if you plan on transporting heavy goods or tools.
+Alternatively, if you plan to use your crew van on family getaways, being able to carry a whole range of camping equipment, bikes, etc., can also be handy.

 Here is each vehicle’s average payload: